angarsky/diveintopython/learn/variables/variable-import.md

 In the above code, we are importing the `my_variable` from `file1.py` using the `from ... import` syntax.
 After importing the variable, we can use it in `file2.py` just like any other variable.

-## Importing Variables via Module Import
+## Importing Variables from Another File via Module Import

 Alternatively, you can also import the entire module `file1.py` and access the variable using the module name like this: